InfoSecInnovations/project-fantastic/README.md

 ### Test environment

 There's a typical environment set up in the `dev-test/project-fantastic` directory so you can test modifications to the source code easily.
 Just run `npm start` in the `dev-test/project-fantastic` directory to start Fantastic, there is also a `launch.json` included for Visual Studio Code to run this command and debug.
-The admin account will have the username 'admin' and the password 'changeme' by default.
-You should probably change it to something more secure as Fantastic is a powerful tool when you have admin access!
+Just run the upgrade command and enter the admin credentials you wish to use when prompted.

 There's also a test set up in `dev-test/fantastic-cli` to test out the CLI installer app.
 Note that the dependencies will be pulled from npm and not from the local repository, so only local changes to the fantastic-cli package itself will be reflected in the test. `npm start` will empty the test directory and run the installer inside it again.